fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/comey-resign.md

 action_network_title: Tell FBI Director James Comey to Resign
 petition_title: ""
 petition_copy: Sign to add your name to the open letter below.
 tags:
   - encryption
 opt_in: true
 target_country: US
 action_text: "Sign now!"
 search_description: Open Letter telling FBI Director James Comey to Resign
-twittertext: "The Director of the FBI is losing it.
-Tell him to resign https://www.fightforthefuture.org/2016/comey-resign/"
+twittertext: The Director of the FBI is losing it.
+Tell him to resign
 social_title: The director of the FBI is losing it
 social_description: The Apple vs FBI case is just his latest disaster.
 James Comey is out of control.
 share_image: "/img/action-network/comey1.jpeg"
 share_image_dims: 1160 x 629
 published: true
 additional_fields:
   - name
 required_fields:
   - name
 ---